jtyrrell86/Capstone-1/README.md

 <br>

 ## What About the Trend in Just One County?
 As a comparison I also took a look at the rates for both gender and all ages in just Arapahoe county.
-I chose Arapahoe county because it's both one of the most populous counties in Colorado and the one I live in.
+I chose Arapahoe county because it is both one of the most populous counties in Colorado and the one I live in.
 As you can see below the trend is almost identical.

 [Figure 1.2]
     <div align="center">